Ounces to Pounds Conversion Calculator

 How to Convert to a Mixed Measurement

-- Divide the total ounces by 16 to find the pounds in decimal form
+- Divide the total ounces by 16 to find the total pounds in decimal form

 - If the pound measurement does not have a decimal, then you're done!

-- Now, take the even pound measurement and the remainder in ounces.
-This is the pounds and ounces measurement.
+- Finally, combine the even pound measurement (the whole number to the left of the decimal point) and the remainder in ounces.
+This is the final pounds and ounces measurement.

-- A far easier way to get a mixed measurement like this is to use long division.
-The quotient is the whole pounds and the remainder is the ounces.
+- A far easier way to get a mixed measurement like this is to use long division because the quotient is the whole pounds and the remainder is the ounces.

 Ounces and pounds are both units used to measure weight.
 Keep reading to learn more about each unit of measure.